Aman-Codes/MedBuddy/README.md

 ![MIT](https://img.shields.io/github/license/Aman-Codes/MedBuddy?color=blue)

-It is a website which connects doctors, patients and services like ambulance provider. <br/>
+It is a website which connects doctors, patients, and services like ambulance provider. <br/>
-Patient can choose a date and doctor to consult, the system will automatically generate appointment time based on doctor's schedule.Patient can also view his current and past appointments and book ambulance service. <br/>
+The patient can choose a date and doctor to consult, the system will automatically generate appointment time based on the doctor's schedule.
+The patient can also view his current and past appointments and book ambulance service. <br/>
-Doctor on the other hand can accept/reject the appointment, view all his current and past appintment and upload detailed prescription for the patient.<br/>
+The doctor on the other hand can accept/reject the appointment, view all his current and past appointments and upload detailed prescriptions for the patient.<br/>

 ## Visit Online